deploystackio/documentation/docs/deploystack/docker-compose-requirements.md

 We currently support these Docker Compose properties -> please check [Supported Docker Compose Variables](/docs/docker-to-iac/supported-docker-compose-variables.md).

+### Kubernetes/Helm

+When generating Helm charts for Kubernetes:

+- Database services (MySQL, PostgreSQL, Redis, etc.) are converted to Bitnami Helm chart dependencies
+- Environment variables are split between ConfigMaps (regular variables) and Secrets (sensitive data)
+- Each service in your Docker Compose becomes a separate Deployment and Service
+- Volume mounts are supported and configured as needed

+This allows for better security practices and easier management of your application on Kubernetes.

 ## Multiple Services Support

 DeployStack can handle Docker Compose files with multiple services, but support varies by cloud provider:

 - Some providers support deploying all services at once
 - Others will only deploy the first service in your compose file
+- Kubernetes (Helm) supports multi-service deployments with each service becoming a separate Deployment

 Check the specific [Multi Services Support](/docs/docker-to-iac/multi-services-support.md) for details about multi-service support.